 Library Card Information

 Library cards are free to anyone who resides within the Village limits of Mount Prospect.
-To obtain a card bring in two pieces of identification, one with your name and another with your name and current address, to the Registration Desk.
-Youths under 18 years of age must have a parent or legal guardian’s signature before receiving a card.
+To obtain a card, bring in two (2) forms of identification, at least one of which shows your current name and address, to the Registration Desk at the Main library or the South Branch..
+The library reserves the right to ask for additional identification.
+Cards for children under 18 years of age must be countersigned by a parent or legal guardian with proof of guardianship before receiving a card.

 Forgot your card?
-The Circulation staff will check out six items to Mount Prospect cardholders only with a current Illinois driver’s license or I.D. card.
+The Circulation staff will check out ten items to Registered cardholders with a current Illinois driver’s license or I.D. card.

 Identification for Library Card